 UnionsWA , the Save Our Services and Use Your Power groups have, at the one-year mark out from the 11 March 2017 WA state election, announced details of a range of activities in opposition to privatisation of public services and public assets.Read more

-UnionsWA has commented on the release by the Auditor General of the Asbestos Management in the Public Sector report.
+UnionsWA has today commented on the release by the Barnett Government of its’ Mid-Year Financial Projections Statement.